 - Adheres to most surfaces.
 Wood, cement, brick, galvanized metal and vinyl surfaces all are compatible with water-based paints.

-It may seem like there is no downsides to using water-based paints.
+It may seem like there are no downsides to using water-based paints.
 For most home projects, it is the best choice.
 However, oil-based paints still have their uses.
 Oil-based paints tend to be more durable than water-based, which can make it better for heavily used surfaces like floors.
 Additionally, it is still the most used paint for automobiles.

 Choosing a Water-Based Paint

-When it comes time to pick a paint for your home, the variety of different water-based paints can be staggering.
+When it comes time to pick paint for your home, the variety of different water-based paints can be staggering.
 There is quite a difference in prices and quality, especially when it comes to exterior paint.
 While it may not be a big deal to repaint your bathroom in a few years, you want your exterior paint to last longer due to the expense and exposure to the elements.

 The first component to choosing a high-quality water-based exterior paint is the acrylic resin content.
 Do not accept anything less than 100% acrylic for your exterior painting project.
 However, even in 100% acrylic paints, there are differences in durability and quality.
 The thicker the paint and improved technology in the paint creation process can add years to the longevity of an exterior paint job.
-These quality paints do come at a higher price tag, but they can save thousands of dollars off repainting every 3-5 years with a lower quality paint.
+These quality paints do come at a higher price tag, but they can save thousands of dollars off repainting every 3-5 years with lower quality paint.

 At Arizona Painting Company, we only use the highest-quality water-based paints for the best results.
 All our exterior paint options are 100% acrylic, coming with warranties from our Bronze three-year warranty up to our Gold ten-year warranty.
 Call us today to schedule your next quote for your interior or exterior painting project.